ourfor/Configuration/README.md

 Saving all the preferance config file

-# How to use those script
+# How to use those scripts

 - Step 1
 ![](./raw.png)